Review By: I.Ball

 The saw handle was often made from Apple wood.
 The handle was fitted

-with three brass securing buttons to hold the handle and blade securely
+with three or four brass securing buttons to hold the handle and blade securely

 in position.